NIRCam Coronagraphic Imaging APT Template

 A Target ACQ must be completed by selecting a MULTIACCUM exposure configuration.
 Each exposure is configured by setting the readout pattern and characteristic parameters: Acq Readout Pattern and Acq Groups per Integration.

 All nine NIRCam readout patterns are available for the Target Acquistion: RAPID, BRIGHT1, BRIGHT2, SHALLOW2, SHALLOW4, MEDIUM2, MEDIUM8, DEEP2, DEEP8.

 Acq Groups per Integration

 Acq Groups/Int defines the number of groups during an integration.
 The user can select one of the following options: 3, 5, 9, 17, 33, 65.

 Note that Target ACQ images are taken using the 1282 (SW) or 642 (LW) subarray.
 For this reason, the number of groups per integration is not limited to 10 as in the Astrometric Confirmation Image and Science Exposure.

 Acq Integrations/Exp, Acq Total Integrations, and Acq Total Exposure Time are not user changeable.
 For Target ACQ, Acq Integrations/Exp is always 1.

 Obtain astrometric confirmation images?

 If Yes is selected, confirmation images are taken.
-These are two identical, full frame exposures using the four SW SCAs (for the SW masks), or the one LW SCA (for the LW masks).
+These are two identical exposures using 1 SW SCA ( A2 for the occulter MASK210R, A4 for the occulter MASKSWB), or one LW SCA (A5 for all the LW occulters).
 Images are taken before and after the science exposures.
 The first one is taken before and the second taken after the pointing adjustment that moves the target from the target acquisition position to the location behind the selected coronagraphic mask.
 The filter for confirmation images is the same as the target acquistion filter in Acq Filter.
 (F210M for SW and F335M for LW).